hashicorp/terraform-guides/infrastructure-as-code/dynamic-aws-creds/README.md

 ### Step 5: "Producer" Workspace Apply

-Run the apply to actually provision the resources in the Producer Workspace.
+Run the `terraform apply` to actually provision the resources in the "Producer" Workspace.
 Based on the plan, we expect Terraform to...

-1.)
-Use the supplied AWS credentials to mount the AWS Secret Engine in Vault under the path `dynamic-aws-creds-producer`.
+1. Use the AWS credentials supplied by the env vars in [Step 2](#step-2-configure-environment-variables) to mount the AWS Secret Engine in Vault under the path `dynamic-aws-creds-producer-path`.
-2.)
-Configure a role for the AWS Secret Engine named `dynamic-aws-creds-producer` with an IAM policy that allows it to Create, Get, and Delete IAM Groups & Users in AWS.
+2. Configure a role for the [AWS Secrets Engine](https://www.vaultproject.io/docs/secrets/aws/index.html) named `dynamic-aws-creds-producer-role` with an IAM policy that allows it `iam:*` and `ec2:*` permissions.
-  - This is the role that will be used by the Consumer Workspace to dynamically generate AWS credentials scoped with this IAM policy to be used by Terraform to provision an [`aws_iam_group` resource](https://www.terraform.io/docs/providers/aws/d/iam_group.html).
+  - This role will be used by the "Consumer" Workspace to dynamically generate AWS credentials scoped with this IAM policy to be used by Terraform to provision an [`aws_instance`](https://www.terraform.io/docs/providers/aws/r/instance.html) resource.

 #### CLI